 School uniform is worn by all pupils in the Junior School and for the first five years of Senior School.
 Please refer to the uniform regulations below for requirements.
 All clothing must be clearly marked with the owner’s name on a permanent name label.
 All other equipment must be clearly marked too.
 All items of school uniform are available from Monkhouse in Cheadle Hulme.
-In addition to purchasing items of uniform new, parents from the PTA also provide an excellent service through the Second-Hand Uniform Store throughout the school year.
+In addition to purchasing items of uniform new, parents from the PTA also provide an excellent service through the Sustainable Uniform Store throughout the school year.

 Correct uniform (only available from Monkhouse) must be worn.
 Hair should be tied back using plain navy, black or white scrunchies/ribbons/bobbles.
 Jewellery is not permitted, except for small, plain stud earrings; these need to be removed or covered for PE.
 Please specify at Monkhouse that you require Junior School uniform.